Attack on Convoy BN 7: Italian sortie

 The Italian flotilla sailed on 20 October, the destroyers operating in pairs, Section I, comprised the faster Sauro (Commander Moretti degli Adimari) and Francesco Nullo (Lieutenant Commander Costantino Borsini).
-Section II, the slower, more heavily armed Pantera and Leone were to divert the convoy escort and would then attack the convoy with torpedoes.
+Section II, the slower, more heavily armed Pantera and Leone were to divert the convoy escort and then attack the convoy with torpedoes.
 At 21:15 the two sections separated and at 23:21, Pantera sighted smoke from the convoy.
 Pantera signalled Sauro and moved ahead of the convoy to intercept, with Leone following 875 yd behind.
 The convoy was about 35 nmi north-north-west of Jabal al-Tair Island at 02:19 on 21 October, when Leander sighted two patches of smoke bearing north.